-Malcolm Atkin, BA, FSA, MCIFA, is a retired professional archaeologist, with over 30 years experience, who specialised in urban and post-medieval archaeology.
+Malcolm Atkin, BA, FSA, FRHistS, MCIFA, is a retired professional archaeologist, with over 30 years experience, who specialised in urban and post-medieval archaeology.
 He was also a visiting lecturer at the University of Worcester, where he was a pioneer of Archaeology teaching as part of Heritage Studies.
 Malcolm also has a long-standing interest in military history, best known before 2015 for his publications on local aspects of the English Civil War.
 He was County Archaeologist for Worcestershire from 1993 - 2009, during which time he served as representative of local government archaeologists on the Steering Committee of the national Defence of Britain Project.
 In Worcestershire, an enthusiastic volunteer project was established under the wing of the County Archaeology Service by Mick Wilks and the late Colin Jones.

 A consistent theme has been the development and impact of popular mythology upon the pattern of historic research and publishing.
 This can be seen in the continued myth of Worcester as the 'faithful city', the romantic (if chilling) stereotypes of WW1 and the development of the popular perception of the WW2 Home Guard and the Auxiliary Units as a result of the Dad's Army TV series and modern marketing.
-The first of a series of essays on this topic was published in 2016 as Myth and Reality: The Second World War Auxiliary Units.This has been followed by the major new study of the Home Guard in To The Last Man: the Home Guard in War and Popular Culture.
+The development of the internet has also spawned a number of special interest groups whose focus on particular organisations and personalities risk skewing history in favour of a romantic cult of personality.
+The first of a series of essays on this topic was published in 2016 as Myth and Reality: The Second World War Auxiliary Units (followed up on this website by a case study Aux Units Thompsons).This was followed by the major new study of the Home Guard in To The Last Man: the Home Guard in War and Popular Culture, whilst Pioneers of Irregular Warfare: secrets of the Military Intelligence Research Department in the Second World War unpicked the legend surrounding Colin Gubbins, the head of SOE.
 Historic integrity seems to be increasingly suffering at the hands of media soundbites, some dreadful films, 'artistic interpretation' and fanciful reenactments.